AOrlov/kabanus/README.md

 ## Notes
 - All imports in `src/` use relative imports (e.g., `from .config import ...`).
 - Do not run files in `src/` directly; always use the `-m` module syntax from the project root.
-- The bot does not store any audio or transcription data permanently.
-- Only Russian voice messages are supported.
-- Gemini support requires a valid API key from Google AI Studio
+- Gemini support requires a valid API key from Google AI Studio.
+- Google Calendar event creation requires a valid calendar ID and service account credentials.

 ## License
 MIT